nqpz/futswirl/README.md

 ## Building and running

-First run `futhark pkg sync` once.
+First run `futhark pkg sync` once (and again upon new pulls).

 Then run `make run` to build and run in a window.

-No controls yet.
-Just the animation.
+## Controls

+  - Left/right: Change the current fractal.
+  - Down/up: Adjust the number of iterations.

+## Contributions

+Define your fractals in `fractals.fut`.